Circle mark

 A Sony DualShock 2 controller for the PlayStation 2 game console, with the ◯ button visible on the right.
 In many games released for the PlayStation console line in Japan until the PlayStation 5, the O mark is used as a means to confirm choices in user interfaces, whereas the X button is used instead in Western releases.

-O mark is the name of the circle symbol "◯".
-It is often used in East Asia to express affirmation.
+A circle mark ("◯") is often used in East Asia to express affirmation.
 Its use is similar to that of the checkmark ("✓") in the Western world.
 Its opposite is the X mark ("✗" or "×").

 The symbol's names and meanings vary across cultures.
 In Japanese it is called marujirushi (丸印) or maru (丸) and expresses affirmation.
 In Korean it is called gongpyo and expresses affirmation.

 Usage in Japan

 Japan interprets the symbol as an affirmation.

 Japan employs a number of related symbols (◎ ○ △ ×) in a system that expresses degrees of affirmation.
 A bullseye "◎" (nijūmaru; 二重丸) is often used for "excellent", the circle is a plain affirmation, the triangle "△" (sankaku; 三角) means "so-so" or "partially applicable", and the "×" expresses disagreement.
 This system is widely known in Japan, and thus often used without explanation.
 Ad-hoc adjustments are usually explained.

 The hanamaru (花丸) is a variant of the O mark.
 It is typically drawn as a spiral surrounded by rounded flower petals, suggesting a flower.
 It is frequently used in praising or complimenting children, and the motif often appears in children's characters and logos.
 The hanamaru is frequently written on tests if a student has achieved full marks or an otherwise outstanding result.
 It is sometimes used in place of an O mark in grading written response problems if a student's answer is especially good.
 Some teachers add rotations to the spiral for exceptional answers.

 Two circles ◯◯ (marumaru) are often used as a placeholder - either because a variety of words, names or numbers could be used in that position, or because of censorship.